 Halco is an insulation and energy expert.
 We know the ins and outs of insulation – all kinds – and we can guide you to the right choices.
 With some simple insulation upgrades around your home you can live more comfortably, everyday!

 We’re also a proud member of the nation's largest network of home energy conservation dealers--Dr. Energy Saver.
 As an authorized Dr. Energy Saver dealer for The Finger Lakes region, Halco receives ongoing training, tools, and resources that benefit our clients.

 Contact us today for a no cost estimate for home insulation or for any of our other residential energy improvement services.
 Do you have cold floors, drafty rooms and high energy bills?
 Your energy woes could be due to a number of different problems, including poor insulation, air leakage, an inefficient HVAC system and more.
-Our home energy audit can help diagnose the problem so that we can find the right solutions for your home!
+Our home energy assessment can help diagnose the problem so that we can find the right solutions for your home!

 Halco uses all forms of home insulation, including various loose-fill fibers, batts, foams, foils, tapes, and sealants.
 Products include cellulose, fiberglass, rigid foam boards made of various polymers, expanding and non-expanding injection foams, and reflective films and foils.
 Our installation techniques include dense-packing, spray in place, injection, blowing-in (such as blown-in insulation) as well as convention fastening methods.
 We know the best insulation – or combination of insulation materials – to use for every application.